kristianwiklund/model-railroading/station restoration/README.md

 | H0 (1:87) | 1.9 meters |
 | TT (1:120) | 2.6 meters |

-Neither of these makes sense.
-TT is probably the closest, but it is still a bit too big for TT.
-H0 will likely look ridicuously small, in particular since the station roof looks decent with N-scale wagons.
+which considering door size only, makes the model a ballpark H0 model.

 Let's look at it the other way around - if we know what the door height is, which scale is the model?